7 Forex Market Types Explained by Contract Structure, Settlement Logic, Currency Exposure & Risk

 The foreign-exchange ecosystem comprises multiple contract structures rather than one single market format, and these structures differ by venue, settlement method, delivery obligation, standardization, and cost profile.
+A trader seeking leverage on a retail platform interacts with an entirely different legal entity than a corporation hedging a multi-million-dollar offshore payable.

-Selecting Forex instruments supports this structural alignment.
+Selecting Forex instruments securely supports this structural alignment.
 Understanding forex requires knowing which contract structure matches the exposure, horizon, and risk profile.
 The seven commonly discussed types comprise Spot, Forwards, Futures, Options, FX Swaps, NDFs, and Retail CFDs.

 This article is educational only.
 It is not investment advice, trade signaling, platform promotion, or execution coaching.
 The article explains how the market works, not promising trading success or cost advantage.